martinholub/jekyll_site/resources.md

 * <a href="http://www.bigpixel.cn/works.html" target="blank">Big Pixel<a/>

 #### music
-Here is link to my [Spotify profile](https://open.spotify.com/user/holubm?si=d8e8212666a54a14): {% include spotifyprofile.html id=page.spotifyusername %}
+Here is link to my [Spotify profile](https://open.spotify.com/user/holubm).

+{% include spotifyplaylist.html id=page.spotifyplaylist %}
 ### books
 I read a lot, although much less than I would like to :).
 I maintain a list of books I have read on <a href="https://www.goodreads.com/user/show/92718688-martin" target="blank">Goodreads</a>.
 I am happy for any book recommendations you would like to share